Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Mannequins.md

 	playerProfile("Ayfri")
 }

-// summon() spawns the entity and returns a typed handle val handle: MannequinEntity = myMannequin.summon(vec3(0, 64, 0))
+// summon() spawns the entity and hands back a handle pointing at that exact instance val handle: MannequinEntity = myMannequin.summon(vec3(0, 64, 0))

-// all Entity OOP extensions work on the handle handle.swing(SwingHand.MAINHAND) handle.kill() handle.teleportTo(0, 64, 5)
+// every Entity OOP extension works on the handle handle.swing(SwingHand.MAINHAND) handle.kill() handle.teleportTo(0, 64, 5)
 ```

 The generated selector is `@e[type=minecraft:mannequin,nbt={UUID:[I;...]}]`, uniquely targeting the spawned instance.

+`MannequinEntity` lives in the `oop` module and extends `Entity`, so every entity-scoped extension applies to it -
+see [Entities & Players](/docs/oop/entities-and-players) for the full list.